-How much capital gains tax do I pay on shares?
+Do I need to pay capital gains tax on shares?

 The rate of capital gains tax you pay depends on your income tax band.

-But if you acquire identical shares or units at different times, to work out the tax, HMRC assumes you dispose of them in a strict order.
+If you acquire identical shares or units at different times, HMRC assumes you dispose of them in a strict order.

-If this is the case, you need to know which shares or units you are selling so that you can work out any tax bill using the correct initial value.
+In this case, you need to know which shares or units you are selling so that you can work out any tax bill using the correct initial value.

 To solve this problem, the tax rules say you must match the shares or units you are selling to the ones you bought in this order: